narralabs/i18n-ai/README.md

 # i18n-ai

-i18n-ai is a gem that converts your locales into different languages automatically.
-Uses the `en.yml` file as base by default.
+i18n-ai is a gem that converts your rails locales into different languages automatically.
+Uses the `en.yml` file as base by default and creates accompanying `es.yml`, `it.yml` and others depending on your configuration.

 Currently uses OpenAI (`gpt4o-mini`) to generate the translations but support for other AI models and APIs will be added soon.